Bhutan entry requirements for New Zealand passport holders

 Transiting through Bhutan

-New Zealand passport holders transiting through Paro International Airport do not require a visa if staying airside and not passing through immigration.
+New Zealand passport holders transiting through Paro International Airport do not require a transit visa if they remain airside and do not pass through immigration.
+However, most international flights to Bhutan require a pre-arranged visa for entry, so transit is rare.

 Health & vaccines for Bhutan

-Bhutan's high altitude (over 2,400m in many areas) can cause acute mountain sickness; acclimatize gradually.
+Bhutan's high altitude (especially in Paro and Thimphu) can cause acute mountain sickness; acclimatize gradually.

 Based on CDC and WHO guidance.
 Consult a travel medicine clinic 4–6 weeks before departure for personalised advice.